Fish & Cat

-Fish & Cat (in Persian : ماهی و گربه; transliterated as Mahi va Gorbeh) is a 2013 mystery drama slasher Iranian film directed by Shahram Mokri about of a group of university students camping at a lakeside for kite-running competitions.
-The film is notable for being presented in a single, uncut 135-minute shot.
+Fish & Cat (in Persian : ماهی و گربه; transliterated as Mahi va Gorbeh) is a 2013 mystery drama Iranian film directed by Shahram Mokri about of a group of university students camping at a lakeside for kite-running competitions.
+The film is notable for being presented in a non-linear single, uncut 135-minute shot.
 The film was first premiered in the Venice Film Festival on 6 September 2013.
 The film won the Special Award in 2013 Venice Film Festival and the FIPRESCI award in 2014 Fribourg International Film Festival.
 In September 2015, Fish & Cat was one of ten shortlisted films for Iran's submission for the Best International Feature Film at the 88th Academy Awards, but ultimately was not selected.

 Fish & Cat was inspired by the true story of a restaurant in northern Iran that served human flesh in the late 90s.
 Iranian actors Babak Karimi and Saeid Ebrahimifar, along with young, unknown theatre artists, appeared in the film.

 Many critics found the film innovative and technically impressive.
 The film was screened in Iran in several cinemas, including Azadi Cinema Complex and Kourosh Complex in Tehran and Howeyzeh cinema complex in Mashhad.